mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Solution](@id DCOptimalPowerFlowSolutionManual)
 To establish the DC optimal power flow problem, you can utilize the [`dcOptimalPowerFlow`](@ref dcPowerFlow) function.
-After setting up the problem, you can use the [`optimize!`](@ref optimize!(::PowerSystem, ::DCOptimalPowerFlow)) function to compute the optimal values for the active power outputs of the generators and the bus voltage angles.
+After setting up the problem, you can use the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function to compute the optimal values for the active power outputs of the generators and the bus voltage angles.
 Here is an example:
 ```@example DCOptimalPowerFlowConstraint
-optimize!(system, model)
+solve!(system, model)
 nothing # hide
 ```

-By executing this code, you will obtain the solution with the optimal values for the active power outputs of the generators and the bus voltage angles:
+By executing this function, you will obtain the solution with the optimal values for the active power outputs of the generators and the bus voltage angles:
 ```@repl DCOptimalPowerFlowConstraint
 model.power.active
 model.voltage.angle